mesalomee/OOP/README.md

 We can run validations inside `__init__` method by using a word `assert`

-It is possible to create attribute which is shared but all the objects.
+It is possible to create attribute which is shared by all the objects.
 It is called class attribute.

 If you call an attribute on an object first it tries to find it inside object, if it can’t find it there, it will search for the attribute on the class level.